duvanelt/QgisRadioLayersPlugin/ReadMe.md

 # How to Use

+## Requirements
+- This plugins works for Qgis 3, not for Qgis 4.

 ## 0) Installation
 - Download the plugin as a ZIP archive from the repository.
 (Code > Download ZIP)
 - In QGIS, go to **Plugins > Manage and Install Plugins > Install from ZIP**.